dmitrio291/Test-task/README.md

 # Test-task
-Drop-down lists, css grid and Front-end development by layout are implemented
+Drop-down lists, responsive css grid and Front-end development by layout are implemented

 ## The Instruction for running the project:
 1) Download the zip archive